 Another advantage of rolling the 401(k) into your own account is that RMDs are delayed until you turn 73, aligning with the standard rules for traditional retirement accounts.
 This delay can be especially useful if you’re younger than the RMD age or do not need the funds immediately.
 You can also contribute to the account if it’s a traditional IRA or 401(k), further increasing its value over time.

-However, it’s worth noting that once the funds are rolled over, they are subject to standard IRA withdrawal rules, including penalties for early withdrawals before age 59 ½, unless exceptions apply.
-For younger spouses, this option might be less flexible if immediate access to funds is needed.
+However, it’s worth noting that once the funds are rolled over, they are subject to standard IRA withdrawal rules.
+This includes penalties for early withdrawals before age 59 ½, unless exceptions apply.
+For younger spouses, this option may be less flexible if immediate access to funds is needed.

 4. Withdraw the Entire Balance